U.S. senators raise possibility of sixth death linked to Takata air bags

 Around 16 million cars with Takata air bags have been recalled worldwide over the past six years, with more than 10 million of those in the United States.

-Safety advocate Clarence Ditlow, executive director of the Center for Auto Safety, also will attend the senators' press conference.
+Safety advocate Clarence Ditlow, executive director of the Centre for Auto Safety, also will attend the senators' press conference.
 He said Wednesday he had not been told details of the Arizona accident.

 (Additional reporting by Bernie Woodall in Detroit and Eric Beech in Washington; Editing by Richard Chang and Steve Orlofsky)